heristop/gutenku/packages/front/content/2026-01-17-gutenku-when-two-frauds-make-a-truth.en.md

 I used to think poetry was in the text — that certain arrangements of words contained inherent beauty.
 Now I believe something different.
 Poetry is born the moment a human mind encounters arranged words and decides to feel something.

 The haiku isn't on the page.
 It's in the space between the page and your consciousness.
-Dimitri's black markers don't reveal hidden poems.
+Dimitri Rataud's black markers don't reveal hidden poems.
 GutenKu's algorithm doesn't create art.
 We — the readers — do the creating.

 Roland Barthes called this "[The Death of the Author](https://en.wikipedia.org/wiki/The_Death_of_the_Author)" — the radical idea that once a text leaves its creator, meaning belongs entirely to the reader.
 Umberto Eco went further with "[The Open Work](https://en.wikipedia.org/wiki/Umberto_Eco#Literary_criticism_and_semiotics)": every text is incomplete until someone interprets it.